 8. Relax during the Digital SAT.

-If you've done the work—if you have literally learned ALL the formulas and content you could possibly need (here’s the full list)—your final step is to TRUST you’ve got all the knowledge you need to succeed.
+If you've done the work—if you have literally learned ALL the formulas and content you could possibly need (remember, here’s the full list)—your final step is to TRUST you’ve got all the knowledge you need to succeed.
 The College Board is not allowed to ask you anything that's not on the menu.

 So if you encounter a concept on the test that looks unrecognizable at first glance, you've got to have the confidence to realize that literally can’t be true.
 You did in fact, learn it.
 And then it’s time to lean on item #6 of this list and figure out which math “bucket” this question is pulling content from.